 The concept behind all fin enhancements is to improve heat transfer performance via air turbulence and increased surface area, but they all differ in efficacy with regard to a few important considerations.

 When weighing fin enhancements, it may be helpful to think of them as part of a spectrum.
 Like many of the rules of physics, there are tradeoffs, so we’ve developed an array of these enhancements.
 The types of fins below fall somewhere between poor and excellent in the following areas: fouling and cleanability, heat transfer effectiveness, and durability.
-This post will evaluate five types of fin enhancements on those criteria.
+This post will evaluate the following fin enhancements on those criteria:

 Fin damage can be combed out fairly easy with a fin comb.
 For applications that require a heavier duty fin pack, higher fins per inch (FPI) or gauges is recommended.